cosmos/testnets/replicated-security/noble-1/README.md

 ## Noble has moved

-On `2023-03-22` a stop consumer-chain proposal was submitted to removed noble from replicated security testnet.
+On `2023-03-23` a stop consumer-chain proposal was submitted to remove noble from the replicated security testnet.
 You can find out more information [here](https://github.com/strangelove-ventures/noble-networks/tree/main/mainnet/noble-1#noble-chain-information)

 ## Historical Info